Zhang Yang (warlord): Death and legacy

-In 198, as Cao Cao was preparing to campaign against Lü Bu, Zhang Yang made preparations to assist the latter.
-These preparations were cut short, however, after he was assassinated by his subordinate Yang Chou (楊醜), who then attempted to surrender to Cao Cao only to be killed by Sui Gu (眭固), who then surrendered to Yuan Shao.
+In 198, as Cao Cao attacked Zhang Yang's old friend Lü Bu in Xu province, Zhang Yang lacked the resources to come to his aid and was some distance away but made a show of force and as a diversion at Dongshi village in Yewang.
+However, after he was assassinated by his subordinate Yang Chou (楊醜), who then attempted to surrender to Cao Cao only to be killed by Sui Gu (眭固), who then turned to Yuan Shao before being killed in battle with Cao Cao's forces under Shi Huan and Cao Ren.

-The Yingxiong Ji (英雄記) states that Zhang Yang was "of mild and merciful temperament, and under him there were no harsh punishments."
+The Yingxiong Ji (英雄記) by contemporary Wang Can states that Zhang Yang was "of mild and merciful temperament, and under him there were no harsh punishments."
+It remarks he would pardon plots against him and weep, making no further inquiries into the matter.